MrCreosote/KBaseGeneHomologyExperiments/literature.md

 * d CV
 * d LZ1

+Note that I believe that the author in this case is using `d` to mean distance - so `d google` is the google distance metric - but in papers below `d` also refers to the `D 2` statistic family, including `D 2`, `D S2`, `D *2`, `d S2`, and `d *2`.
+This makes it somewhat confusing to interpret the method lists.

-[Bernard, et. al.](https://www.nature.com/articles/srep28970) evaluates 9 methods using simulated data. co-phylog (TODO: cite), d S2 (TODO: cite), cvt, and kmacs performed well, although cvt and kmacs did not perform well when tested under conditions of genome rearrangement. co-phylog and d S2 were also much faster than cvt and kmacs.
+[Bernard, et. al.](https://www.nature.com/articles/srep28970) (notated as B from now on) evaluates 9 methods using simulated data. co-phylog (TODO: cite), `d S2` (TODO: cite), cvt, and kmacs performed well, although cvt and kmacs did not perform well when tested under conditions of genome rearrangement. co-phylog and d S2 were also much faster than cvt and kmacs.
 The methods were not compared to any alignment based algorithm.

+TODO: look at article incoming refs

 The methods were:
 * co-phylog
+* `d S2`
 * cvt
-* d S2
 * ffp
 * spaced
 * acs